spdx/spdx-3-model/model/Licensing/Licensing.md

 and other information to arrive at a reasonably objective conclusion as to what license governs the Software Artifact.

-A concludedLicense relationship to a NoneLicense indicates that the SPDX data creator has looked and did not find any license information for this Software Artifact.
+A concludedLicense relationship to NoneLicense indicates that the SPDX data creator has looked and did not find any license information for this Software Artifact.

-A concludedLicense relationship to a NoAssertionLicense indicates that one of the following applies:
+A concludedLicense relationship to NoAssertionLicense indicates that one of the following applies:
 * the SPDX data creator has attempted to but cannot reach a reasonable objective determination;